AguliRojo/AguliRojo/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+# This profile will be soon restructured.
+Rewriting projects and creating new ones (February 2023)

 - 🔭 I’m currently working on building a porfolio
 - 🌱 I’m currently learning about Docker, Angular, Jenkins
 - 🤔 I’m looking for help with career route.